otabekoff/vistapress/FAQ.md

 # Frequently Asked Questions (FAQ)

 ## What is Vistapress?

-Vistapress is a documentation tool built with Vue.js and Capacitor that aims to provide a more flexible and powerful alternative to Vitepress.
+Vistapress is an open-source documentation generator built with VueJS and Capacitor, providing a powerful, customizable platform for creating documentation with real-time editing, rich metadata, and advanced navigation features.

-## How do I get started with Vistapress?
+## How do I install Vistapress?

-To get started, check out the [Getting Started Guide](link-to-guide) in our documentation.
+To install Vistapress, clone the repository and run `npm install` to install the dependencies.
+You can then use `npm run dev` to start the development server.
+See the [README](README.md) for more details.

+## What formats can I use for my content?
+Vistapress supports content in JSON, Markdown (MD), and YAML formats.
+This allows for flexible content creation and metadata handling.

+## How can I contribute to Vistapress?
+We welcome contributions!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to contribute to Vistapress.

+## Does Vistapress support syntax highlighting?
+Yes, Vistapress supports syntax highlighting for code blocks.
+You can use it to display code snippets in various programming languages.

-## How can I report a bug or request a feature?
+## How can I add custom blocks?
+Vistapress includes custom blocks for notes, warnings, code blocks, and more.
+You can easily add them via the WYSIWYG editor.

-You can report bugs or request features by [opening an issue](link-to-issues) on our GitHub repository.
+## Where can I report bugs or request features?

-## Where can I find the source code?

-The source code for Vistapress is available on our [GitHub repository](link-to-repository).
+Please open an issue on our [GitHub Issues](https://github.com/your-username/vistapress/issues) page.

-## Who can I contact for support?

-For support, please refer to the [Support page](link-to-support) or open a discussion on our [Discussions board](link-to-discussions).
+## What license is Vistapress released under?
+Vistapress is licensed under the MIT License.
+You can find more details in the [LICENSE](LICENSE.md) file.